HL7/davinci-crd/src/pagecontent/hooks.md

 </pre>

 ##### Create or update Coverage information
-This response is used when the payer is aware of addtional coverage that is relevant to the current/proposed activity or has updates/corrections to make to the information held by the client system.
-For example, the client system might be aware that a patient has coverage with a particular provider, but not know the plan number, member identifier or other relevant information.
-This response allows the payer to convey that information to the client system and also link it to the current/proposed action.
+This response is used when the payer is aware of additional coverage that is relevant to the current/proposed activity or has updates/corrections to make to the information held by the client system.
+For example, the client system might be aware that a patient has coverage with a provider, but not know the plan number, member identifier or other relevant information.
+This response allows the payer to convey that information to the client system and link it to the current/proposed action.
 In theory, this type of response could also be used to convey corrected/additional pre-authorization information the payer was aware of, however that functionality is out-of-scope for this release of the implementation guide.

 This response will contain a single suggestion.
 The primary action within it will either be an "update" of an existing client Coverage instance (if the client already has one) or a "create" of a new Coverage instance if the payer is aware of Coverage that the client system is not.
-In addition, the suggestion MAY include updates on all relevant Request resources to add or remove links to Coverate instances, reflecting which Coverages are relevant to which types of requests.
+In addition, the suggestion MAY include updates on all relevant Request resources to add or remove links to Coverage instances, reflecting which Coverages are relevant to which types of requests.

-For example:
+For example, this CDS Hook [Card](https://cds-hooks.org/specification/1.0/#card-attributes) includes a single [Suggestion](https://cds-hooks.org/specification/1.0/#suggestion) with two [Actions](https://cds-hooks.org/specification/1.0/#action) - one is to update the FHIR [Coverage]({{site.data.fhir.path}}coverage.html and the second is to update the draft order [MedicationRequest]({{site.data.fhir.path}}medicationrequest.html) to reference the existing Coverage.

     {
       "summary": "EHR coverage information is incomplete",